01Zhangbw/Awesome-Disordered-Speech/README.md

 # Awesome-Disordered-Speech
-There are some papers about Disordered Speech, Dysarthric and Elderly Speech or Alzheimer’s Disease.
+There are some papers about Disordered Speech, Dysarthric and Elderly Speech.
 ## Survey paper
 * Recent Progress in the CUHK Dysarthric Speech Recognition System in *TASLP* 2021, [\[paper\]](https://arxiv.org/abs/2201.05845)
 ## Journal paper & preprint